dak180/oxidizer/flam3/README.txt

 ======================================

 changelog:

+04/05/08 Added 16 bit per channel support to PNG via bpc envar.
+    isaac.h is now installed with the flam3 headers.
+Strip indexing now done with size_t's to fix bug in large images (thanks Paul).
+    Progress callback now returns ETA, and per-thread verbose flag functionality fixed.
+Enumerated spatial filter types now used in flam3.h, taking the place of function pointers (simplifies the API).
+Fix bug by moving precalculation of variation variables to flam3_iterate (thanks david).
+Release as 2.7.11.

+03/15/08 fixed interpolation bug when magnitude of rotation/scaling
+    component of affine transform is 0.  replaced secant variation with more flame-friendly secant2 (eliminates gap in y direction, scales y-coordinate by weight).  warning message now printed when unrecognized variation is present in an xform.  fixed bad inequality when checking for -pi/pi discontinuity during complex interpolation.  release as 2.7.10.

 02/08/08 non-zero weights for final xforms no longer allowed, and now
     have no effect.  recompiled windows exes with mingw gcc 4.1 to